By Michele Cuseo Michele Cuseo, Dispatch staff writer, poses with

 experiences was directing a show called "Talking Points," the 19th episode.
 "The experience

-me truly appreciate the talent, quality and work the crew and cast put into making the show," Schiff told The Dispatch.
+made me truly appreciate the talent, quality and work the crew and cast put into making the show," Schiff told The Dispatch.

 "For a show without sex and violence, we are still a hit!"
 Spencer observed.